Acton is co-director of the Nuclear Policy Program and a senior fellow at the Carnegie Endowment for International Peace.

 Goldschmidt is a nonresident senior associate at the Carnegie Endowment.

-Kassenova is an associate in the Nuclear Policy Program at the Carnegie Endowment.
+Kassenova is a fellow in the Nuclear Policy Program at the Carnegie Endowment.

 Kurokawa is a nonresident scholar in the Carnegie Nuclear Policy Program.